Minimax Filtering via Relations between Information and Estimation: Main Results

 \subsection{Discussion}

-Theorem \ref{thm:restrict to bayesian} implies that the optimum minimax filter is a Bayesian filter under some law $Q$.
-Furthermore, this minimum achieving $Q$ is a mixture of $P_{\theta}$'s.
-Therefore, in order to find the optimum minimax filter, it is enough to restrict the search space to that of Bayesian filters.
-This is equivalent to finding an optimal prior $Q^*$, or optimum weights $w^*$ over laws $\{P_{\theta}\}$.
-Note that we have not assumed anything on the statistics of the input and output processes but only the above mentioned properties of the loss function $l(\cdot,\cdot)$.
+Theorem \ref{thm:restrict to bayesian} implies that the minimax filter is a Bayesian filter under some law $Q$.
+Furthermore, this minimax optimal $Q$ is a mixture of $P_{\theta}$'s.
+Therefore, in order to find the minimax filter, it is enough to restrict the search space to that of Bayesian filters.
+This is equivalent to finding an optimum prior $Q^*$, or optimum weights $w^*$ over laws $\{P_{\theta}\}$.
+Note that we have not assumed anything on the statistics of the input and output processes but only the aforementioned properties of the loss function $l(\cdot,\cdot)$.

-Theorem \ref{thm:minimax to mutual information} implies that there is a strong link between the minimax regret and the communication problem, as in the theory of universal source coding.
-This mutual information is equal to $I(X^T;Y^T)-I(X^T;Y^T|\Theta)$ where the first term is the mutual information between input and output when the input distirbution is $Q=\int_{\theta} P_{\theta} w(d\theta)$.
-Furthermore, Theorem \ref{thm:minimax filter} provides a prescription for such a filter in cases where the noise corruption mechanism is either Gaussian or Poisson.
-Note that if the uncertainty set consists of a set that constrains the possible underlying signals rather than their laws (e.g., all signals $X^T$ at the channel input confined to some peak and or power constraint) then the right hand side of (\ref{eq:minimax to mutual information}) boils down to a supremum over all distributions on the set of allowable channel inputs, i.e.,
+If we assume that the noise corruption mechanism is either Gaussian or Poisson, Theorem \ref{thm:minimax to mutual information} implies that the minimax regret coincides with the capacity of the virtual channel.
+We present the parallel results from universal coding in Section \ref{subsubsec:redundancy capacity theory}.
+Furthermore, Theorem \ref{thm:minimax filter} provides a prescription for such a filter in cases.
+Note that the mutual information $I(\Theta;Y^T)$ is equal to $I(X^T;Y^T)-I(X^T;Y^T|\Theta)$ (since $\Theta-X^T-Y^T$ forms a Markov chain) where the first term is the mutual information between input and output when the input distribution is $Q=\int_{\theta} P_{\theta} w(d\theta)$.
+If the uncertainty set is a class of deterministic laws (e.g., each $\theta$ corresponds to a Dirac measure concentrated at some signal $x^T$ that satisfies the input constraints of the channel) then the right hand side of \eqref{eq:minimax to mutual information} boils down to a supremum over all distributions on the set of allowable channel inputs, i.e.,